 Unlike the holders of common stock in a corporation, unitholders have only limited voting rights on matters affecting our business and, therefore, limited ability to influence management's decisions regarding our business.
 For example, unlike holders of stock in a public corporation, unitholders will not have "say-on-pay" advisory voting rights.
-Unitholders did not elect our general partner or any of the members of our board of directors and will have no right to elect our general partner or any of the members of our board of directors is chosen by Hess Infrastructure Partners, which is controlled by our Sponsors.
+Unitholders did not elect our general partner or any of the members of our board of directors and will have no right to elect our general partner or any of the members of our board of directors on an annual or other continuing basis.
+Our board of directors is chosen by Hess Infrastructure Partners, which is controlled by our Sponsors.
 Furthermore, if the unitholders are dissatisfied with the performance of our general partner, they have little ability to remove our general partner.
 As a result of these limitations, the price at which our common units trade could be diminished because of the absence or reduction of a takeover premium in the trading price.